ostis-ai/sc-machine/docs/sc-memory/api/cpp/core/api.md

 <scg src="../images/iterators_scheme.gwf">**Iterators element numeration**</scg>

 For both of them you have two approaches.
-First approach to use simple while loop.
-It suitable, when you need to break this loop depending on logic:
+First approach is to use simple while loop.
+It is suitable, when you need to break this loop depending on logic:

 ### **ScIterator3**